 DO CATS HOLD GRUDGES?

-If you do not believe that there is more then just science, I will put some videos below you can watch where you can see cats saving humans and act like they are real people.
+If you do not believe that there is more than just science, I will put some videos below you can watch where you can see cats saving humans and acting like they are real people.

 Have you heard the story of Tara, the cat?
 She saved a little boy from a dog attack.
-You could say it was instinct, but if they did follow instinct, would Tare have really made a run to fight the dog?
+Of course, you could say it was instinct, but would Tare have really made a run to fight the dog if she did follow instinct?

-What this has to do with the question if do cats hold grudges?
+What does this have to do with whether cats hold grudges?
 A lot, in fact.
-I will tell you a personal story so you can see how it is not only animal instinct or chemicals.
+I will tell you a personal story to see how it is not only animal instinct.

 My cat, Coco, was born in the USA.
 I had him for a year, and we started to really bond together.
-He came every morning to wake me up, give me kisses, and play together every evening.
-It had happened when he was 1 year old we had to move to Italy.
+He came every morning to wake me up, give me kisses, and play together.
+When he was one year old, we had to move to Italy.

 He was playing with the other cat, but nope, he would not speak to me.
 So I decided to start being extra nice to him.
-I bought all his favorites treats and food and started to pet him when he came to eat regularly.
-Then, I gave him a bit more treats and petted him again, trying to build the “relationship again.”
+First, I bought all his favorites treats and food and started to pet him when he came to eat regularly.
+Then, I gave him more treats and rubbed him again, trying to build the “relationship again.”

 I missed our earlier bond.

-In days he started to come again to wake me up and lay next to me, and go back to “talk to me,” asking for my attention, not only because he wanted the treats!
-He would just come and sit and poke me again, would also play with me throwing his favorite ball, and he would go and chase it.
+Within days, he started to come again to wake me up, lay next to me, and go back to “talk to me,” asking for my attention, not only because he wanted the treats!

 What did I learn: YES!
 CATS CAN HOLD GRUDGES!
-In their own way, but they do, I know that this may sound controversial.
+In their way, but they do.

 DO CATS HOLD GRUDGES – SCIENTIFIC APPROACH